San Mateo, California Therapists

 Regional rates of smoking, which are at about 16.7 percent, were lower than the national average.
 However, rates of binge drinking were on par with state and national rates.
 About 22.1 percent of people ages 12 and over said they had drunk to excess in the last month.

 But substance abuse is not the only factor to examine.
-There are many considerations that shape the mental health of a region.
+Many considerations shape the mental health of a region.
 Education rates in San Mateo are high.
 Roughly 47 percent of the population holds a bachelor’s degree or higher.
 This is higher than the national average.
 These statistics are significant.
 Higher education rates make it more likely that people will seek mental health care.

 Poverty rates also correlate to people’s tendency to seek treatment for mental conditions.
 Close to 7 percent of San Mateo residents live below the poverty line.
 These people may be less likely to seek care for many reasons.
 They may worry about being able to afford the cost of a therapist.
 They are also less likely to have health insurance that can help them with medical expenses.
 This is unfortunate since those who live in poverty have higher rates of mental illness.
 In particular, these populations experience depression and anxiety.